Apple to pay back Ireland €13bn in lost tax

 "Across the period in which we are defending the ruling, we will be complying with our obligations in terms of collecting the money from Apple," he said.

-The €13 billion covers the period 2003 to 2014 when Apple, which has its European, Middle East and Africa HQ in Cork, paid Ireland 0.005 percent corporate tax instead of the country's normal 12.5 percent rate in a sweetheart deal called a "tax ruling".
+The €13 billion covers the period 2003 to 2014 when Apple, which has its European, Middle East, and Africa HQ in Cork, in southern Ireland, paid Ireland 0.005 percent corporate tax instead of the country's normal 12.5 percent rate in a sweetheart deal called a "tax ruling".

 The EU ordered Apple to repay the money to Ireland in August 2016.

-It then sought an EU court order to go after the funds after Ireland refused to comply, with both Ireland and Apple challenging the court ruling in ongoing proceedings.
+It then sought an EU court injunction to go after the funds after Ireland refused to comply, with both Ireland and Apple challenging the court ruling in ongoing proceedings.

-Donohoe, who was in the EU capital on Monday to meet fellow finance ministers and to update EU anti-trust commissioner Margrethe Vestager on Apple, said the case was "difficult" because of the "scale of the fund and the uniqueness of this issue".
+Donohoe, who was in the EU capital on Monday to meet fellow finance ministers and to update EU anti-trust commissioner Margrethe Vestager on the Apple case, said it was "difficult" because of the "scale of the fund and the uniqueness of this issue".

 But he said the Irish government had made "significant progress" in agreeing the "principles and operation of the escrow fund".